FOREX MARKET HOURS WHICH FOREX MARKET IS OPEN/CLOSED NOW? Before we look at the trending…

 This table below provides a few instances of exotic currency pairs.

-Depending on the Forex broker, you may encounter the following exotic sets, so it’s nice to know what they are.
+Depending on the What Is Forex broker, you may encounter the following exotic sets, so it’s nice to know what they are.
 Please note that these pairs are not as actively traded as “majors” or “crosses,” and the exchange costs associated with exchanging these pairs are typically small.

 DIFFERENT WAYS OF FOREX TRADING